Cases you can appeal

 - a sporting body (in some limited circumstances).

 You can appeal against decisions about eligibility, selection, or disciplinary disputes (and some other disputes on a case-by-case basis) that have been made by:

 Cases you cannot appeal

 You cannot appeal against decisions about the following types of matters in the NST:

 - disputes occurring ‘in the field of play’ or the equivalent context in a particular sport

-- where someone is seeking damages (money to compensate for a breach of contract).
+- where someone is seeking damages.

 Who can bring an appeal to us